hammadkhokhar/wm-challenge/readme.md

 ## Pre-requisites

 - Node.js
-- Update firebase credentials in `src/config.js`
+- Update firebase credentials in `src/config.js`, you might need to modify the firebase rules to allow read and write access to the database.

 ## Setup